Trials of Alex Murdaugh: Aftermath and further sentences

-Motion for new trial
+Order for new trial

 On September 3, 2023, Murdaugh's attorneys announced that they had evidence to file for a new murder trial.
 At a press conference held on September 5, Murdaugh attorneys Dick Harpootlian and Jim Griffin alleged jury tampering by Colleton County Clerk of Court Rebecca (Becky) Hill, who subsequently released a book on the case, Behind the Doors of Justice: The Murdaugh Murders.
+Harpootlian and Griffin said that a number of jurors were upset about revelations in the book and spoke up about Hill's behavior.
 The lawyers requested an evidentiary hearing to determine whether there should be a new trial.
 Harpootlian also sent a letter to United States Attorney for the District of South Carolina Adair Ford Boroughs requesting a federal investigation of conduct in the case.
 Hill hired lawyers Justin Bamberg and Will Lewis to represent her in the case.
+Hill's book was subsequently withdrawn from circulation after her co-author, Neil Gordon, discovered Hill had plagiarized excerpts from BBC News reporter Holly Honderich's article about the case and included them verbatim in the book while passing them off as her own words.

 On October 17, Chief Judge H. Bruce Williams of the South Carolina Court of Appeals signed an order granting Murdaugh's motion to suspend his conviction appeal and send the case back to circuit court to consider allegations of jury tampering by Hill.
 South Carolina Attorney General Alan Wilson asked SLED to investigate Hill as well.
 The Murdaugh legal team asked that Judge Clifton Newman be removed from this trial and all Murdaugh trials, stating their belief that he could not be impartial.
 Newman asked the South Carolina Supreme Court to remove him from the case, and they granted this request, issuing an order stating that former state supreme court justice Jean H. Toal would handle the motion for a new trial and retain responsibility for all future matters regarding this case.
 On January 29, 2024, Toal denied Murdaugh's motion for a new trial.
 At a press conference held on March 25, 2024, Hill, standing with her attorney Justin Bamberg, submitted her resignation from the post of Colleton County Clerk of Court to Governor Henry McMaster.